 CSC 265 Java Programming (3) F (odd-numbered years).
 Introduction to the structure and facilities of the Java programming language with an emphasis on the implementation of Object Oriented Programming (OOP) programming principles.
-Prerequisite: CSC 254 with a grade of C or better.
+Prerequisite: CSC 110 with a grade of C or better or CSC 184 with a grade of C or better.